dreamcatcher-tech/jest-ai/README.md

 12. swap out a bot based on human interaction
 13. storage of preferences and issues
 14. window crunching tactics - embeddings or merkle tree
+15. load the whole book and only use relevant parts so no rate limits are hit
+16. show what book parts got loaded with each symbol detection
+17. router to pick the bot to load

 Be able to discuss the current status of combinations of bots.